Skerton: History

 Intervening between these two noble patronages, we are also aware of an apparently-anonymous endowment, referred to only as 'Money's Charity'...which, (we learn from Cross Fleury's 1891 history of Lancaster), had emerged under an indenture dated 13 December 1760, (in recitation of an earlier indenture of mortgage, dating from 2 November 1750), whereby 'two messuages and a garden situate in Skerton', had been mortgaged to James Rigmaiden and Peter Cook, (referred to in contemporary documentation as 'Sidesmen' of the parish), as trustees on behalf of the residents of Skerton in the interests of securing support for those poor inhabitants of the same, requiring relief...as per agreement between the aforesaid trustees and John Money, who undertook to demise same premises in pursuance thereof, for a period of one thousand years.

 Whilst the archaic language of 18th century land-conveyances and trust deeds would appear to ensure that much of this complex arrangement remains incomprehensible to the modern reader, it is with the careful paraphrasing of Cross Fleury that we are able to determine that the 'Money's Charity' thus primarily entailed the effective transfer of four dwellinghouses and a cattleshed to the care of the parish of Skerton; with a view to the sub-leasing of the same and the use of the rents therefrom, in relief of the poor.

 In the intervening years leading up to Incorporation of the Township of Skerton in 1888, we read of the two 'National Schools' attached to the parish church of St Luke, brought under government inspection following the Education Act 1870, and enlarged in 1877 at the cost of around £900; with a subsequent annuity of £27 paid from the endowment of the historic Williamson and Jepson Charities.
 At that time administered by the Vicar and Church Wardens of St Luke's Church, as named trustees.

 The 1888 Incorporation of Skerton as a township brought with it a flurry of new buildings inclined towards the civic advancement of the people.
 A new county police station was completed in 1889 and still stands today on Owen Road.
 Referred to by Cross Fleury in 1891 as having cost £5,000.

 Tramways are also known to have run through Skerton; served by the Lancaster Corporation Tramways, which were in operation from 14 January 1903, until 4 April 1930 when services ceased.
 As around 3 miles of tramline are known to have been laid down and mention is made in contemporary sources dating from 1914 of a route having passed through Skerton on its way to Morecambe.

+Skerton was formerly a township and chapelry in the parish of Lancaster, in 1866 Skerton became a separate civil parish, on 9 November 1900 the parish was abolished and merged with Lancaster and Heaton with Oxcliffe.
+In 1891 the parish had a population of 311.
+It is now in the unparished area of Lancaster.